Perennials/app-node/README.md

 HttpAppRequest
 --------------

+This class is instantiated by the `HttpApp` class when there is incoming server request.

-This object encapsulates node's native types passed to the HTTP request callback, as well as the domain associated with the request.
+The object encapsulates node's native types passed to the HTTP request callback, as well as the domain associated with the request.
 It should be subclassed to override the desired functionality.